mongodb/mongo-java-driver/docs/reference/content/driver-async/tutorials/authentication.md

 of the X.509 certificate.

-X.509 authentication requires the use of SSL connections with certificate validation and is available in MongoDB 2.6 and later.
+X.509 authentication requires the use of SSL connections with certificate validation.
 To create a credential of this type use the [`createMongoX509Credential`]({{<apiref "com/mongodb/MongoCredential.html#createMongoX509Credential(java.lang.String)">}}) static factory method:

 ```java